Containing Multitudes: Laser Safety Edition

 However, as corporate laser safety officer for this company I’d had a prominent voice in the safety community despite being in my 20s.
 The collective laser safety officers of the San Francisco Bay Area pushed the issue that we needed to make some kind of certification for our field, that there was a bit of a difference between being the person wrangling the one welding laser in the shop and being responsible for an entire university worth of lasers.
 And so the Board of Laser Safety was formed and the very first Certified Laser Safety Officer (CLSO) examination was organized for October 12, 2002.
 By the time this date rolled around though, I’d left my job at $LASER_COMPANY and was no longer a practicing laser safety officer.
 But, I’d paid the money, so I figured what the hell, take the test and maybe it would be something good for the resume when I got back.

 The CLSO exam is supposed to be a three hour exam; I was the first one done in 73 minutes.
 I know this because the proctor showed me his stopwatch and wanted to make sure I was actually done and didn’t want to take more time checking it over.
-I said no, walked out of the testing room at Lawrence Berkeley National Lab and drove all the way back down to my parents’ hose in the Santa Cruz Mountains.
+I said no, walked out of the testing room at Lawrence Berkeley National Lab and drove all the way back down to my parents’ house in the Santa Cruz Mountains.
 I then finished packing my giant bodybag sized duffles and went to sleep.
-The next morning my dad drove me to San Jose airport to catch the first leg of my very long and delay prone flight to the South Pole.
+The next morning my dad drove me to San Jose International to catch the first leg of my very long and delay prone flight to the South Pole.

 Several months later, now trapped at Pole with no escape flights coming for the next nine months, my dad let me know that they’d received a giant envelope from the Board of Laser Safety.
 I asked him to open it.
 Inside was this certificate which he sent me a picture of.